LiskArchive/lisk-legacy-docs/user-guide/transactions/transactions.md

 ### `validateTransaction`

-Checks validity of a transaction object.
+Checks whether the input transaction object has valid schema or not.

 #### Syntax